Wildlife returns as forest regenerates after Fort McMurray wildfire

 Shortly after, birds like the common nighthawk arrive.

 Knight is studying the common nighthawk.
 This bird is considered a post fire specialist in the boreal forest, and it's also on Canada's threatened species list.

 The open woodland created after a wildfire is its preferred habitat — it chooses the area for the abundance of food.

 As the forest grows and matures, the beetles and the birds that follow move on to more freshly burned areas.

-But wildfires don't but everything in their path, Lankau says.
+But wildfires don't destroy everything in their path, Lankau says.